Deep Learning Indaba 2026 · Lagos · Workshop

 UCT AI Initiative

-JS Prof. Jonathan Shock
+JS A/Prof Jonathan Shock

-Prof. Jonathan Shock
+A/Prof Jonathan Shock

-AH Dr. Annette Hübschle
+AH Dr Annette Hübschle

-Dr. Annette Hübschle
+Dr Annette Hübschle

 § FAQ